How to Convert a V8 Engine into an Air Compressor

 Step 6 – Install New Governor

 Finally, install a device to convert the combustion side of the engine to four-cylinder operation.
-Some options include obtaining customized cams or using a farm tractor power take-off.
+Some options include obtaining customized.
 You will also need a way of controlling the motor speed; consider using an air compressor solenoid switch.